Venue: The Curve - William Street, Slough, Berkshire, SL1 1XY

 2.14 Reading: East Reading MRT Phase 1 and 2.25 Reading: East Reading MRT Phase 2 – withdrawn.

 2.16 Maidenhead Station Access – update noted.
-Work on site was underway.
+The scheme was progressing well and was on target.

 2.17 Slough: A355 Route – completed.